 Please note: We would like to inform you that there are more than 10,000 appointments available for initial vaccinations in Karlsruhe.
 You can book an appointment either by phone at 116117 or online here.
 The supply of free time slots is currently very high.
 Please bring your health insurance card to your appointment. (as of July 2nd, 2021)

 Teaching in times of Corona

-Please take a look at the KIT FAQs regarding the semester and planned teaching formats.
-Here you can find the latest information regarding your courses.
+Please take a look at the KIT FAQs regarding the official regulations and recent updates.
+Here you can find the latest information about your courses.

 We kindly ask you to continue to check the KIT website on a regular basis.

-2. What is the availability of the Virtual Student Office?
+3. What is the availability of the Virtual CBS Student Office?